hotschedules/slate/source/includes/making-a-call/hs-example.md

-FName    | String | Employee First Name empNum   | Number | Employee POS ID phone    | String | Phone Number hsId     | Number | Optional HotSchedule Unique employee account ID dob      | String | Date of birth state    | String | State storeNum | Number | Unique numeric store ID within HotSchedules.
+FName    | String | Employee First Name empNum   | Number | Employee POS ID phone    | String | Phone Number hsId     | Number | HS unique ID of an employee that is assigned at the time the employee is created in HS.
+This number is not configurable but automatically assigned.
+This number can be obtained through the get method and is an option to include in the set.
+However this is not necessary dob      | String | Date of birth state    | String | State storeNum | Number | Unique numeric store ID within HotSchedules.
 Generally set up to mirror the client internal store IDs.